maris-otter/TheScoreQAChallenge/readme.md

 * Go into root of the project and execute the following maven command:
   * mvn clean compile test
   * mvn clean compile test -Dinstallapp (If target device does not have the Score app)
+* Maven Surefire-plugin is added to the project so that tests will execute after above commands

 This will run the standard suite of tests (outlined in tests.xml and Test spec file TestSpec.md).

-# Additional Command Line Paramters
+## Additional Command Line Parameters
  * -Dinstallapp : This will install the score apk (/src/main/resources/theScore_v21.16.0.apk) if the testing device does not already have the application

 # Test Data